8. Dolphin – Phase 5#

 8.5.4.
 Extending Lvals#

 In programming languages, lvals, correspond to the program entities that may appear to the left of the assignment statement, hence the use of the letter l in the name.
 In previous phases, lvals were only identifiers.
 With the addition of records and arrays, the space of lvals is now richer.
-It includes indexing into array or a record field, as well as their combination, e.g., f().x[1+g()].y[2].z.
+It includes indexing into arrays, or accessing a record field, as well as their combination, e.g., f().x[1+g()].y[2].z.

 With regards to extending the AST to support lvals, we suggest the following.